-Normal Operations: Food incident events are routine, restricted to a small population or area, requiring no special application of local or state response resources, terrorism is not suspected and the local or state mechanisms to deal with the events are not stressed.

-Enhanced Watch: A food incident has expanded so that local or lead agency resources cannot adequately respond.
-The FERP is activated to release state support elements to assist with the local, regional or investigative effort.

-The SERT may also transition to an enhanced watch if a food incident has been traced to a product originating in another state, shipped to other states, or tied into a distribution network that impacts multiple states.
+- (A) Level 5: Food incident events are routine, restricted to a small population or area, requiring no special application of local or state response resources, terrorism is not suspected and the local or state mechanisms to deal with the events are not stressed. - (B) Level 4: A food incident has expanded so that local or lead agency resources cannot adequately respond.
+The FERP is activated to release state support elements to assist with the local, regional or investigative effort. - (C) Level 3: A food incident has been traced to a product originating in another state, shipped to other states, or tied into a distribution network that impacts multiple states.
 The FERP is activated to supply state resources to support the response in the originating state.
 Multi-state coordination is required for the response, and federal resources also may be requested by the responding state.
+The level of activation would include issues identified in Level 4.

-Activated: A food incident involves a highly contagious disease requiring the activation of additional state response plans relative to human health and disease containment.
+- (D) Level 2: A food incident involves a highly contagious disease requiring the activation of additional state response plans relative to human health and disease containment.
 This level of activation will require internal coordination between lead agencies for the food incident and would require human health, interstate and federal coordination.

-The SERT may also be activated if the incident has been identified as a deliberate act.
+The level of activation also would include issues identified in Levels 3 and 4. - (E) Level 1: This level can be reached concurrently with Levels 2, 3 and 4.
+This level involves the identification of an incident as a deliberate act.
 In this case, state and/or federal resources will be needed to assist with the criminal investigative portion of the response.
 In the event the incident is believed or shown to be a deliberate act, law enforcement will take the lead in the criminal investigative portion of the response.